stonemjs/docs/src/docs/architecture/middleware.md

 - **Short-circuit** the flow by returning early (e.g. an error response)
 - **Break the chain** entirely by throwing an exception

-This structure makes middleware expressive, composable, and highly controllable — regardless of where it runs in the continuum.
+This structure makes middleware expressive, composable, and highly controllable, regardless of where it runs in the continuum.

 ### Middleware Variants

 Stone.js middleware can be written in three interchangeable forms: **class**, **function**, or **factory**.
-Each variant provides the same capabilities and can be used in any dimension — choose the shape that best fits your design or context.
+Each variant provides the same capabilities and can be used in any dimension, choose the shape that best fits your design or context.

 ::: tabs#class-factory-function
 @tab:active Class-based